How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo nano /etc/fail2ban/jail.local

-Find the [sshd] section and modify it as follows:
+Locate the [sshd] section in jail.local and configure it as follows:

 [sshd]